-In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
-This is called her background risk.
-This sheet talks about whether exposure to hepatitis A and/or the hepatitis A vaccine may increase the risk for birth defects above that background risk.
-This information should not take the place of medical care and advice from your health care provider.
+This sheet is about exposure to hepatitis A and the hepatitis A vaccine in pregnancy and while breastfeeding.
+This information should not take the place of medical care and advice from your healthcare provider.

 What is hepatitis A?

 Hepatitis A is a virus that spreads very easily and infects the liver.
 After coming in contact with the hepatitis A virus, it generally takes 15 to 50 days to develop the illness.
 Symptoms of infection include fatigue, nausea, vomiting, fever, abdominal pain, dark colored urine, flu-like symptoms, and jaundice (yellowing of the skin and the whites of the eyes).
 Symptoms tend to be mild in children but can be more serious in people who get the infection for the first time as adults.
 Unlike other forms of hepatitis, hepatitis A does not cause chronic (long-term) liver problems.